FrancescaK/MongoDB_Community_Kit/mugs_dak.md

 Your first MUG Meeting is a great opportunity to meet enthusiastic members of the MongoDB community, and get a better idea of what they want out of the group.
 An introductory presentation on MongoDB would be a great fit for members new to MongoDB.
 After the presentation, set aside some time to have an open discussion with the attendees to find out the following:
 * How many people are new to MongoDB?
 * What would they like to get out of the group?
-Networking, professional development,
+Networking, professional development, etc.
 * What are some presentations they would like to see?
-* Remember to take photos!
+Remember to take photos!

 At the end of the event, remember to close the meeting by saying goodbye to attendees, announce the date for the next meeting and ask anyone if they would like to present in the future.
-Be sure to ask the speakers for their slides after the event so you can share with the group.
+Be sure to ask all speakers for their slides after the event so you can share with the group.

 ##Follow Up After Your First Meeting

 Congratulations!
 Your first meeting was a success.
 It’s important to keep in touch with your group after your first meeting to keep up the enthusiasm.
 Some suggestions:

-* Send out the slides: You can upload the slides to a website like Speakerdeck or Slideshare and send it out via email to the group.
+* Send out the slides: You can upload the slides to a website like [Speakerdeck](https://speakerdeck.com/) or [Slideshare](http://www.slideshare.net/) and send it out via email to the group.
 This is great way to share information about the meeting with members who were unable to attend.
 * Write a Blog Post: Summarize the details of your meeting and post it to your blog.
 Remember: blog posts don’t need to be long to be valuable.
 Just taking a photo and outlining the talks from your event is a great start.
 * Schedule your next meeting: If you haven’t done so before the meeting, email your co-organizers to schedule the following meeting right away.
 This will keep up the enthusiasm and the growth of the group.